 Pine Mountain Settlement School

-Blog: DANCING IN THE CABBAGE PATCH – II
+DANCING IN THE CABBAGE PATCH II

 Land in the Southern Appalachians is precious soil.
-The people grow out of this soil as surely as plants take root and spring upward towards sun.
+The people grow from the soil as surely as plants take root and spring upward towards sun.
 The people grow strong to work the soil and they bend as the soil pulls their tired bodies back to lay in peace within it.
 Yet, the cycle is more a dance than a dirge.
 The dance is the dance so many children and adults have today forgotten.
 It is the jitterbug of stream-beds and the waltz of wind-blown mountain tops.
 It is the courtly movement through rows of cabbages and corn.
 It’s the balanced step-dance across a foot-log.
 It is a dance that educates for wholeness; the kind of wholeness often found in the rhythm of rural country sides.

 Dancing in the cabbage patch was part of the early education at Pine Mountain Settlement School.
 It was not an education just for children.
 It was the exercise of everyone who marveled at the cycles of life and the bountiful bloom of new crops as they re-shaped flat field and high hill.
 It was and is all that is intuited in the fragile relationship with the land.
 A dance in the cabbage patch is an exercise in the nourishment of both body and soul.
 It is a solo dance made joyful by the sharing.